It’s True: The Media Will Spin Just About Anything

-As someone who tracks this kind of stuff, I found it sort of ridiculous; it’s like saying “Hey, the price of this car just went up, are you ready to buy?”
+As someone who tracks this kind of stuff, I found it sort of ridiculous; it’s like saying, “Hey, the price of this car just went up, are you ready to buy?”
 No!
 I’m not!
-They probably should have reported that “with home values in Wichita and across the state climbing, more Kansans are ready to sell a home,” and then interview a bunch of people living in apartments to find out why.
-At least that would make more sense.
+They probably should have reported that “with home values in Wichita and across the state climbing, more Kansans are ready to sell a home” and then interviewed some people living in apartments to find out why.
+At least, that would have made more sense.

-I find it almost amusing that the reporter tried to spin this situation as “That means just for owning a $100,000 home in Wichita over the last 12 months you’re an average of $4,600 richer.”
-Sure, that is true, but why not consider inflation, debt or interest rates while we are at it?
+I find it almost amusing that the reporter tried to spin this situation as, “That means just for owning a $100,000 home in Wichita over the last 12 months you’re an average of $4,600 richer.”
+Sure, that is true, but why not consider inflation, debt, or interest rates while we are at it?
 Since the election, mortgage rates have climbed roughly half a percentage point to a 16-month high.
-No doubt that this is playing into the list of reasons why some families might be in the mood to sell.
+This is undoubtedly playing into the list of reasons why some families might be in the mood to sell.
 These mortgage rate increases have added hundreds, sometimes thousands, of dollars to a home buyer’s yearly payments.
-So even if you were $18,400 richer on your $400,000 mortgage, your monthly payment may have risen almost $700 a month as well.
-I’m just guessing here but it seems you’re not richer if someone else is not buying and you’re going to want more money if you’re having money issues.
-What people need to understand is that an increase like this also means that a buyer would potentially be paying that increased amount as well; maybe more.
+So even if you were $18,400 richer on your $400,000 mortgage, your monthly payment might have risen almost $700 a month as well.
+I’m just guessing here, but it seems you’re not richer if someone else is not buying, and you’ll want more money if you’re having money issues.
+People need to understand that an increase like this also means that a buyer would be paying that increased amount as well, maybe more.
 High prices don’t put people into a buying mood normally.

-Sometimes, people will just walk away from their home altogether when they can’t find a buyer.
+Sometimes, people just walk away from their homes when they can’t find a buyer.
 That’s not just speculation.
-In fact, the number of properties with a foreclosure filing, which includes default notices, scheduled auctions and bank repossessions, jumped 27 percent in October compared with September, according to a new report from Attom Data Solutions.
+In fact, the number of properties with a foreclosure filing, which includes default notices, scheduled auctions, and bank repossessions, jumped 27 percent in October compared with September, according to a new report from Attom Data Solutions.
 Additionally, when the U.S. Census Bureau released its second-quarter estimate of the home-ownership rate, they had this to say: “Home-ownership rate falls to 62.9%, half a percent lower than a year ago and reaching lows not seen in half a century!”
-Add in the fact that since the beginning of the recession, the amount of rental households has increased by 22% and you have some serious contrast.
-Essentially, that’s 8.4 million new rental households along with 1.5 million fewer owner-occupied households.
+Add in the fact that since the beginning of the recession, the amount of rental households has increased by 22%, and you have some serious contrast.
+Essentially, that’s 8.4 million new rental households, along with 1.5 million fewer owner-occupied households.
 This tells me that there are a lot of sellers and fewer buyers; unless you happen to be buying the home to rent out.

 Let me provide an example for effect.
 Back in September and October, I wrote about and mentioned on a few of my podcasts about the auto industry and the potential for a coming crisis.
-Loose lending practices, riskier borrowers, numerous discounts, low rates and so on, all suggested that the market was either saturated, tapped or primed for a fall.
+Loose lending practices, riskier borrowers, numerous discounts, low rates, and so on, all suggested that the market was either saturated, tapped or primed for a fall.
 I spoke of the idea that most car purchases were financed and how over $1 trillion in household debt was wrapped up in auto loans (not too dissimilar from our coming credit card crisis).
-Well, just so that you are aware, automotive debt outpaced all other forms of debt in the second quarter of 2016, according to data from the Federal Reserve Bank of St. Louis.
-Mix that with higher taxes, wages that haven’t kept up with inflation, credit card debt, student loan debt, higher energy costs, higher food costs, and so on, then add a little projection to it, and it provides an opportunity for disaster.
+Well, according to data from the Federal Reserve Bank of St. Louis, automotive debt outpaced all other forms of debt in the second quarter of 2016.
+Mix that with higher taxes, wages that haven’t kept up with inflation, credit card debt, student loan debt, higher energy costs, higher food costs, and so on, then add a little projection to it, providing an opportunity for disaster.
 I said it would not shock me at all if a crash in that market were to occur.
 Unfortunately, I might have been right.

 My advice/opinion: Don’t buy things you cannot afford… this could be a house, a car, or something with a credit card.
 It’s not worth it.
 And don’t listen to media that tries to talk you into doing something that could hurt you financially.
 They will not be there to help you out when you misstep.
 It seems the media will spin anything these days; don’t let them get you dizzy too.